-Manipulation claims brought by FERC are governed by the general federal statute of limitations, 28 U.S.C. § 2462,72 which requires commencement of an action, suit, or proceeding within five years from the date when the alleged claim first accrued.73 In recent court filings, FERC has interpreted section 2462 to mean that it has five years to begin an administrative proceeding, and then an additional five years to file an action in court where a party opts for de novo review in federal district court pursuant to FPA section 31(d)(3).
-In support of this position, FERC relies on the First Circuit's holding in United States v.
-Meyer.
-75 In that case, the court held, in the context of a Department of Commerce anti-boycott action, that where an administrative action is a prerequisite to filing an enforcement action, the statute of limitations does not begin to run on the enforcement action until five years after the underlying agency action occurs.
+Manipulation claims brought by FERC are governed by the general federal statute of limitations, 28 U.S.C. § 2462,388 which requires commencement of an action, suit, or proceeding within five years from the date when the alleged claim first accrued.389 In recent court filings, FERC has interpreted section 2462 to mean that it has five years to begin an administrative proceeding, and then an additional five years to file an action in court where a party opts for de novo review in federal district court pursuant to FPA section 31(d)(3).390 In support of this position, FERC relies on the First Circuit's holding in United States v.
+Meyer.391 In that case, the court held, in the context of a Department of Commerce anti-boycott action, that where an administrative action is a prerequisite to filing an enforcement action, the statute of limitations does not begin to run on the enforcement action until five years after the underlying agency action occurs.
 Thus, under FERC's statutory view, it would have five years to initiate an investigation, and, if a penalty is assessed, an additional five years from that date to bring a formal proceeding either before an Administrative Law Judge or for de novo review in federal district court (depending on a party's election pursuant to section 31(d)(3) of the FPA).
-This interpretation is currently being challenged in federal court, where defendants are arguing that the Meyer decision court does not survive the Supreme Court's more recent opinion in Gabelli v.
-SEC, 76 which found that "a claim based on fraud accrues [under 28 U.S.C. § 2462]... when a defendant's allegedly fraudulent conduct occurs."77 defendants engaged in trades at particular times and in particular amounts in an effort to assist the scheme sufficient to show manipulative intent); Masri, 523 F. Supp.
+This interpretation was recently challenged in federal court, where defendants are arguing that the Meyer decision court does not survive the Supreme Court's more recent opinion in Gabelli v.
+SEC,392 which found that "a claim based on fraud accrues [under 28 U.S.C. § 2462]... when a defendant's allegedly fraudulent conduct occurs."393 At least one federal district has agreed, finding that under Gabelli "the clock starts to tick when the underlying violations occurred" and thus an agency must initiate an administrative proceeding such as through the issuance of an order to show cause within five years of the underlying violations.394 sufficient to show manipulative intent); Masri, 523 F. Supp.
 2d at 370 (explaining that timing of transactions near the close of the day "provides some limited evidence of manipulative intent").